 In the cabin with a pet

-Small pets, such as cats, dogs or rabbits and other rodents, can travel in the cabin.
+Small pets, such as cats, dogs or pet rabbits, can travel in the cabin.
 You can find instructions and tips below.

 - Your pet travels in its own pet carrier or box that is placed under the seat in front of you.
 The pet needs to stay in the carrier or box throughout the journey from the departure gate to the arrival terminal at your destination.

 - For cats, dogs and rabbits, a soft pet carrier is the most convenient choice, as it is flexible enough to fit under the seat in front of you and allows your pet to stand up and lie down comfortably.
 Please note that if we notice during check-in that the pet carrier is too small, we cannot accept your pet on the flight.

-- In one pet carrier or box you can carry two adult pets or maximum three puppies that are not older than six months, given that the total weight does not exceed 8 kg (17 lb).
+- In one pet carrier or box, you can carry two adult pets or a maximum of three puppies that are not older than six months, given that the total weight does not exceed 8kg (17lb).